clientIO/joint/docs/src/joint/api/dia/Element/prototype/getPorts.md

 <pre class="docs-method-signature"><code>element.getPorts()</code></pre>

-Gets all ports on the shape,  returns `[]` if there are not any ports.
+Returns an array of all ports on the element.
+If there is no port an empty array is returned.